TT159/EC601-Individual-Project-Phase1/README.md

 - access_token_key=YOUR_ACCESS_TOKEN
 - access_token_secret=YOUR_ACCESS_TOKEN_SECRET</br>

 I also upload my test result within a screenshot PNG image.
+In this image, after running the code, it responds with "OK", which means your credentials are correct.
 By the way, you can easily get your own consumer_key, access_token_key, etc on Twitter Developer Platform, if you have a developer account.